p4lang/p4c/docs/JSON_format.md

 primitive `_my_extern_type_methodA`, with the first parameter being `{"type":
 "extern", "value": "extern1"}` and the second parameter being the appropriate representation for `x` and `y`.

+bmv2 supports three core primitives: `assign`, `assign_VL` (for variable-length fields) and `assign_header`.
+Support for additional primitives depends on the architecture being used.

 ### `pipelines`